SCANL/scanl_tagger/README.md

-# SCANL tagger
+# SCALAR Part-of-speech tagger
-This the official release of the SCANL part-of-speech tagger.
+This the official release of the SCALAR Part-of-speech tagger

+**NOTE**
+There is a fork of SCALAR which was designed to handle parallel http requests and cache SCALAR's output to increase its speed.
+You can find this version here: https://github.com/brandonscholten/scanl_tagger.
+These will be combined into a single application in the *very* near future.

 ## Setup and Run
 You will need `python3` installed.
 We will explicitly use the `python3` command below but, of course, if your environment is configured to use python3 by default, you do not need to.
 We have also only tested this on **Ubuntu 22** and **Ubuntu via WSL**.
 It most likely works in similar environments, but no guarantees.